josharnow/PanDerm/README.md

 - Enable the weighted random sampler
 - Enable TTA during testing

-This setting is very stable and typically doesn't require adjustment.
+We observed that the hyperparameter setting is robust across datasets and typically doesn't require adjustment.

 ### Start Training

-You could fine-tune our model on your dataset.
+You could fine-tune PanDerm on your dataset.
 Here is a command-line example for fine-tuning PanDerm_Large on the PAD-UFES dataset:

 ```bash